 Average-performing sales reps spend only about 35 percent of their time in direct selling, but 65 percent dealing with non-selling activities, according to a Sibson Consulting productivity study.
 On the other hand, high-performing reps flip that breakdown, devoting 65 percent of their time to selling and 35 percent in non-sales activities.

 With that said, where’s the sweet spot?
 There are arguments made in favor of the fact that reps should be spending as much time as possible on direct selling activities.
-But, looked at differently, reps will never spend 100% of their time selling.
-That’s the facts.
+But, regardless of the situation, reps will never spend 100% of their time selling—and you shouldn't expect them to.

 Time is just as valuable when you’re looking at how long it takes reps to follow up on leads.
-Waiting even more than a short five minutes might be too long:
+Waiting even more than a short five minutes might be too long.
+Long story short, the longer your lead response time, the worse your performance is.
+Need more convincing?
+Here's a breakdown on how time impacts the success of lead conversion:

 - Inside Sales notes that reps experience a “21x uplift in qualifications” if they reach out within five minutes compared to 30 minutes.